Germanisation: Selection and expulsion

 Germanisation began with the classification of people as defined on the Nazi Volksliste.
 The Germans regarded the holding of active leadership roles as an Aryan trait, whereas a tendency to avoid leadership and a perceived fatalism was associated by many Germans with Slavonic peoples.
 Adults who were selected for but resisted Germanisation were executed.
 Such execution was carried out on the grounds that German blood should not support non-Germanic people, and that killing them would deprive foreign nations of superior leaders.
 The intelligenzaktion was justified, even though these elites were regarded as likely to be of German blood, because such blood enabled them to provide leadership for the fatalistic Slavs.
 Germanising "racially valuable" elements would prevent any increase in the Polish intelligenstia, as the dynamic leadership would have to come from German blood.
 In 1940 Hitler made it clear that the Czech intelligentsia and the "mongoloid" types of the Czech population were not to be Germanised.

 Under Generalplan Ost, a percentage of Slavs in the conquered territories were to be Germanised.
 Gauleiters Albert Forster and Arthur Greiser reported to Hitler that 10 percent of the Polish population contained "Germanic blood", and were thus suitable for Germanisation.
 The Reichskommissars in northern and central Russia reported similar figures.
 Those unfit for Germanisation were to be expelled from the areas marked out for German settlement.
 In considering the fate of the individual nations, the architects of the Plan decided that it would be possible to Germanise about 50 percent of the Czechs, 35 percent of the Ukrainians and 25 percent of the Belarusians.
 The remainder would be deported to western Siberia and other regions.
-In 1941 it was decided that the Polish nation should be completely destroyed.
-The German leadership decided that in ten to 20 years, the Polish state under German occupation was to be fully cleared of any ethnic Poles and resettled by German colonists.
+In 1941, it was decided that the Polish nation should be completely destroyed in about 10 to 20 years so that it could be re-settled by German colonists.